baioc/paradigms/Scheme/README.md

 The most fundamental of such techniques is **the Black-box abstraction**.
 Being able to define and name new pieces of knowledge and expose them as a black box entity in the language which can be used without knowing the inner details is crucial thing in managing complexity.
-That way, wecreate levels of abstractions and minimize number of items that we have to deal with on certain level.
+That way, we create levels of abstractions and minimize the number of items that we have to deal with on a certain level.

 ## Programming